 How to list items from a specific file manager category

 So far, we've learned how to list the entire contents of your WordPress file manager automatically.
-The files will either be listed in a single searchable table, or structured into clickable folders based on their categories.
+The files will either be listed in a single searchable table or grid, or structured into clickable folders based on their categories.

 The Document Library Pro file manager plugin also comes with a shortcode to list files in more flexible ways.
 It's very flexible and you can use it to list specific files based on their category, tag, date, author, and much more.
 See the documentation for a full list of the possibilities.

 For example, the following shortcode will list files from the 'Finance' category only: